Hybridization and coherence in subshell differential intercluster plasmonic decay in $Na_{20}@C_{240}$: Theory

-where $\chi$ is the full susceptibility of the system which incorporates all the dynamical electron correlations.
-The above equation can be re-written in terms of independent particle (IP) susceptibility, $\chi_0$, and the complex field $\delta V$ as,
+The photoionization dipole-response of a system to the external electromagnetic field is accounted in a linear-response time-dependent DFT (LR-TDDFT) technique~\cite{madjet2008photoionization,choi2017}; alse see SM of Ref.\,\cite{shaik2023}.
+Besides fundamental predictions in C$_{60}$-based ICD studies~\cite{javani2014,magrakvelidze2016,de2016,de2021}, this approach in general has some good success in experiment-theory joint campaigns~\cite{ruedel2002}, including on plasmonic dynamics~\cite{scully2005,biswas2022}.
+Here, the linear polarization of the field is set along the $z$ axis.
+LR-TDDFT perturbatively induces a frequency-dependent change in the electron density~\cite{grosseku1996},

-where $\chi_0$ is constructed by the ground-state single-electron orbitals $\phi_{nl}$ and energies $\epsilon_{nl}$~\cite{feibelman1975microscopic}.
-The IP susceptibility $\chi_0$ is related to $\chi$ by the matrix equation:
+which is a complex quantity. $\chi$ is the full susceptibility of the system which includes important many-body electron correlations. \eq{ind-dens} can be recast showing the independent particle (IP) susceptibility, $\chi^{0}$, and the complex perturbation potential, $\delta V$, as,